redelivre/redelivre/src/wp-content/plugins/sharepress/readme.txt

 E-mail based tech support is available to Pro customers.
 All you have to do is [buy a key](https://getsharepress.com/?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=get-support).

 == Changelog ==

+= 2.2.31 =
+* Fix to display new facebook error messages in log

+= 2.2.30 =
+* Fix notice errors on settings screen
+* Version bump: compatible with WordPress 4.0

 = 2.2.29 =
 * Facebook permissions update